Iman998/persian-llm-leaderboard/README.md

 * **Persian-specific Datasets:** Utilize datasets specifically curated for Persian language evaluation.
 * **Fairness Benchmarks:** Includes datasets for gender, religious, regional and age-related bias.
 * **User-friendly Interface:** Built with Streamlit for an intuitive, hassle-free experience.
+* **Interactive Quick Chart:** Use sliders to pick the metric, adjust the page size, and set the start index.

 ## 📁 Project Structure